aptos-foundation/AIPs/aips/aip-61.md

 In this AIP, we describe a more user-friendly approach for account management that relies on the _unmodified_[^openpubkey] **OpenID Connect (OIDC)** standard and recent developments in **zero-knowledge proofs of knowledge (ZKPoKs)** of **OIDC signatures**[^snark-jwt-verify]$^,$[^nozee]$^,$[^bonsay-pay]$^,$[^zk-blind]$^,$[^zklogin].

-Specifically, we enable **OpenID blockchain (OIDB) accounts** on Aptos that are secured through the owner’s existing **OIDC account** (i.e., their Web2 account with an **OIDC provider** such as Google, GitHub or Apple), rather than through a difficult-to-manage secret key.
+Specifically, we enable **keyless accounts** on Aptos that are secured through the owner’s existing **OIDC account** (i.e., their Web2 account with an **OIDC provider** such as Google, GitHub or Apple), rather than through a difficult-to-manage secret key.
 In a nutshell, _“your blockchain account = your OIDC account”_.

-A key property of OIDB accounts is that they are not only *bound* to the user’s OIDC account (e.g., `alice@gmail.com`) but are also bound to a **managing application** registered with the OIDC provider (e.g., a dapp’s `dapp.xyz` website, or a wallet’s mobile phone app).
+An important property of keyless accounts is that they are not only *bound* to the user’s OIDC account (e.g., `alice@gmail.com`) but are also bound to a **managing application** registered with the OIDC provider (e.g., a dapp’s `dapp.xyz` website, or a wallet’s mobile phone app).
 In other words, they are **application-specific** accounts.
 As a consequence, if the managing application of an account disappears or loses their OIDC provider registration credentials, then users whose accounts are bound to this application will become inaccessible, unless alternative **recovery paths** are provided (discussed below).

 ### Goals